Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main-result-cls} and Table \ref{tab:main-result-qa} respectively report results over text classification and question answering tasks in the 8-shot setting.
-We have the following observations: 1) Our proposed framework {\model} outperforms strong baselines and achieves substantial improvements over all benchmarks.
-Specifically, compared with ICL, the averaged result over text classification task is improved by 13.70\%, which is larger than other baselines.
-The average gain over question answering tasks is also over 7\%, despite that there is still room for improvement on unseen target domains, likely because they require the challenging generalization and commonsense abilities.
-2) Compared with ICL, KER and KCP make great contributions to the performance.
-Particularly, KER and KCP also respectively outperform strong baselines KATE and CBU, indicating the indispensable merit of factual knowledge in the inference stage.
-3) The performance of KPT exceeds meta-learning (MetaICL) and self-supervised learning (SelfSup.) approaches by around 4\%, which also focus on continual pre-training.
-This demonstrates that explicitly injecting knowledge into LLMs is more effective for ICL.
-4) Our method attains impressive performance when combining all of these knowledgeable techniques, highlighting the necessity of factual knowledge in ICL.
+Table~\ref{tab:main-result-cls} and Table~\ref{tab:main-result-qa} respectively report the results over text classification and question answering tasks in the 8-shot setting.
+We thus make the following observations: 1) Our proposed framework outperforms strong baselines and achieves substantial improvements over all benchmarks.
+Specifically, compared with ICL, the average result over the text classification task is improved by 13.70\%, which is larger than that of other baselines.
+The average gain over question answering tasks is also more than 7\%, although there is still room for improvement on unseen target domains, likely because they require more challenging generalization and commonsense abilities.
+2) Compared with ICL, KER and KCP make significant contributions to the performance.
+Particularly, KER and KCP also respectively outperform strong baselines KATE and CBU, indicating the indispensable merit of factual knowledge at the inference stage.
+3) The performance of KPT exceeds that of meta-learning (MetaICL) and self-supervised learning (SelfSup.) approaches by around 4\%, which also focus on continual pre-training.
+This demonstrates that explicitly injecting knowledge into LLMs is more effective for ICL, which is imperative and plays a dominant role.
+4) Our method attains more impressive performance when combining all of these knowledgeable techniques, highlighting the necessity of factual knowledge in ICL.
 We provide a detailed analysis in Section~\ref{ablation_study}.
-5) We also evaluate the other scales for GPT-2 and OPT in 8-shot settings.
-Results in Appendix~\ref{appdix:more_results} show that the improvements are consistent in different LLMs.
+5) We also evaluate other scales for GPT-2 and OPT in 8-shot settings.
+Results in Appendix~\ref{appdix:more_results} show that the improvements are consistent across different LLMs.